Decision about Haj not yet taken: Qadri

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The number of Haj pilgrims might be increased this year as compared to previous year when only a limited number of pilgrims were allowed to perform.
-A formal Memorandum of Understanding (MoU) was signed with the Saudi government in November but it has not yet been signed till now, he said.
+The number of Haj pilgrims might be increased this year as comparing to previous year when only a limited number of pilgrims were allowed to perform.
+A formal Memorandum of Understanding (MoU) is signed with the Saudi government in November but it has not yet been signed till now, he said.

+Responding to a question, he said the so-called Pakistan Democratic Movement (PDM) was finished and political temperature is likely to recede further.